 The day spa, like everything else here, is huge and busy.
 Every bone-melting treatment that the human race has created seems available here for every member of the family.

 The rooms are nothing special when compared to other resorts in Wailea, but they have what you need.
 They have what we call a “close family fee.”
-If you want to use that door connecting adjacent rooms, it’s $50 per night.
+If you want to use that door connecting adjacent rooms, it’s an extra fee per night.
 (Ridiculous but true.)
 They say it will guarantee you a connecting room.

 We’ve been to this resort a number of times over the years, and though we’ve liked it a bit less each time, the staff seem to have improved on this visit.
 Still, we found it felt more like a visitor-processing machine than a warm, welcoming resort.

 Grand Wailea can feel like Disneyland on the beach.
 It’s one of those places where you can hang out at the resort and stay entertained for days.
 (Which, of course, we hope you won’t do.)
 What’s the catch?
 Wadayatink?
-Rooms (640–715 sq. ft.) are $399–$999.
-Suites (1,300–5,500 sq. ft.) start at $1,000 and go up to the Grand Suite, which used to be more expensive, but now will only set you back a mere $7,500.
-(For that price, I wonder if they allow you to steal all the towels you can carry.)
-Packages alleviate some of the rate pain.
+Rooms are 640–715 sq. ft., suites are 1,300–5,500 sq. ft.
+Packages may alleviate some of the rate pain.